jeanpaulomv/-Analyzing-American-Baby-Name-Trends-/README.md

 - **SQL Queries**: Utilized complex SQL queries, including CASE WHEN, LIKE, subqueries, common table expressions (CTEs), and window functions to analyze data.
 - **Data Analysis**: Employed techniques to classify, rank, and track trends in baby names over time.

+## Interactive Files

+This repository includes a folder named `nav_docs` that contains interactive documentation.
+Inside this folder, you will find two Markdown files:

+- **[instructions.md](nav_docs/instructions.md)**: This file provides detailed instructions for various tasks and queries.
+- **[baby_names_analysis.md](nav_docs/baby_names_analysis.md)**: This file contains the analysis and results for the tasks described in the `instructions.md` file.

+You can navigate between these files to interact with the instructions and corresponding SQL code.
+For example, each task in `instructions.md` contains links that will direct you to specific sections in `baby_names_analysis.md` where you can review the relevant code and results.

+To explore the interactive documentation:

+1. **Open the `nav_docs` folder** to access the files.
+2. **Follow the links** within `instructions.md` to find detailed analysis in `baby_names_analysis.md`.
+3. **Use the links** in `baby_names_analysis.md` to return to the corresponding instructions in `instructions.md`.

+This setup allows you to seamlessly navigate between tasks and their related SQL queries.

 ## Key Insights

 1. **Timeless Names**: Identified names that have remained popular across all 101 years.